soz-live/.github/profile/README.md

 The routines are built into the core of **SOZ**, and consist of around 1000 lines of code.

-**LIVE** objects, such as Nodes and Links, are created in PaperSpace while the modelling entities are created in ModelSpace.
-This enables complex models and arrangements to be created, enabling iterative design of the models.

 ## Community

 **SOZ-LIVE** aims to be a community for Users and Coders interested in developing the project to meet their needs and those of other uses of CAD who can benefit from the power and functionality provided.
-The community currently uses the following sites for discussions, issues, code base and development:

-- GitHub: soz-live
-- Discord: soz-live
-- YouTube: soz-live

-For futher information about the community aims and the code of conduct, refer to the [website](https://www.soz-live.com).

 ## Website

-For documentation and additional information, visit the **SOZ-LIVE** [website](https://www.soz-live.com).
+For futher information, visit the [website](https://www.soz-live.com).